Fabulousman23/meet/README.md

   Scenario 3: user can collapse an event to hide event details
      Given that user already clicked on hide button to collapse event detail

+  User story:  I should beable to click to show or hide events details

 ## Feature: Filter events